 - Climb from one side and get down from another so that you can admire views from both sides of the rock.

 - The ticket for foreigners is SLR 1500.
 It is free for Sri Lankans.

-- The caves are hot and humid but outside the caves is windy.
+- They are hot and humid but outside is windy.
 I stepped out every few minutes to breathe fresh air.

-- You need 1.5 – 2 hours to see Dambulla cave comfortably.
+- You need 1.5 – 2 hours to see the caves comfortably.

-The best place to stay for Dambulla is Kandy which is not too far or like me, you can stay at Cinnamon Lodge at Habarana which is about 30 minutes from Dambulla.
+The best place to stay nearby is Kandy which is not too far or like me, you can stay at Cinnamon Lodge at Habarana which is about 30 minutes drive away.

-Recommend you watch the video in HD mode and plan your trip to Sri Lanka.
+Recommend you watch the video in HD mode and plan your trip.

-Recommend you read following travel blogs on places to visit in Sri Lanka
+Recommend you read the following travel blogs on places to visit in Sri Lanka.